valcome-innovation/jenkins-functions/README.md

 # jenkins-functions

-This is a simple collections of helper functions we use in Jenkins
+This is a simple collections of helper functions we use with Jenkins.